DaleWylie/Holcim-Call-Sage/README.md

     -   You can click the **pencil icon** next to any score or text block to amend it if necessary.
     -   In the "Checked By" section at the bottom of the review, enter your name.
     -   Click the **"Print to PDF"** button to save a final, verified copy of the report.

+5.  **Discuss with the Chatbot**:
+    -   After a review is generated, a **Chatbot** icon will appear in the bottom-right corner.
+    -   Click it to open the chat window and ask follow-up questions about the review.
+    -   Use the **Download Transcript** button inside the chat window to save your conversation.

 ## Technical Stack